hardin47/website/Math154/_book/06-bootstrap.md

 P(\theta > \hat{\theta}_{(hi)})&=\alpha/2\\
 \end{align}

-* Note:  all of our intervals are approximate.
+* Note:  all of the intervals are approximate.
 We judge them based on how accurately they cover $\theta$.

     * A CI is first order accurate if:
 \begin{align}